About Us Donate

 • Diplomates certified in 2001 or later must follow the retraining requirements for Option B.

-The Dual Certification program and details on these two pathways are outlined in the Dual Certification Requirements.
+The dual certification program and details on these two pathways are outlined in the Dual Certification Requirements.
 The Dual Certification Requirements are linked to the corresponding version of the Residency Training Standards and Requirements (Standards).
-That is, Diplomates initiating retraining in July 2022 would refer to both the 2022-2023 Dual Certification Requirements and the 2022-2023 Standards.
+That is, Diplomates initiating retraining in July 2023 would refer to both the 2023-2024 Dual Certification Requirements and the 2023-2024 Standards.
 Changes to the requirements are highlighted below.
-View previous versions of the Dual Certification Requirements.

 Getting Started